metal-stack/docs/docs/src/installation/deployment.md

 We are bootstrapping the [metal control plane](../overview/architecture.md##Metal-Control-Plane-1) as well as our [partitions](../overview/architecture.md#Partitions-1) with [Ansible](https://www.ansible.com/) through CI.

-In order to build up your deployment, we recommend to make use of the same Ansible roles that we are using and maintaining by ourselves in order to deploy the metal-stack.
+In order to build up your deployment, we recommend to make use of the same Ansible roles that we are using by ourselves in order to deploy the metal-stack.
 You can find them in the repository called [metal-roles](https://github.com/metal-stack/metal-roles).

 In order to wrap up deployment dependencies there is a special [deployment base image](https://hub.docker.com/r/metalstack/metal-deployment-base) hosted on Docker Hub that you can use for running the deployment.
 Using this Docker image eliminates a lot of moving parts in the deployment and should keep the footprints on your system fairly small and maintainable.